IABTechLab/uid2docs/README.md

 See Integration guides [here.](/v1/guides/README.md)

 ## License
-All work, articafts are licensed under the Apache License, Version 2.0.
+All work, artifacts are licensed under the Apache License, Version 2.0.
 See [LICENSE](http://www.apache.org/licenses/LICENSE-2.0.txt) for the full license text.